What do you want to learn?

 Expedited shipping and dynamic shipping options

 “It’s paramount for people to feel confident that they will receive their products in the shortest amount of time possible.
-We’d hate to see our customers go somewhere else because we don’t offer 2-day shipping, so we use ShipBob’s 2-Day Express program out of multiple fulfillment centers.”
+We’d hate to see our customers go somewhere else because we don’t offer 2-day shipping, so we use ShipBob’s 2-Day Express Program.”

 Francesca Cavallo, Co-Author of Rebel Girls